-An irrevocable trust is not an incontestable trust.
-If a court recognizes you as having standing -- a stake in the actions of the trust -- you can contest an irrevocable trust just as if it were a revocable trust or a will.
-If you prove your case, a judge may agree to terminate the trust or invalidate some of the terms.
+You can contest an irrevocable trust just as if it were a revocable trust or a will if a court recognizes that you have standing or a stake in the actions of the trust.
+A judge may agree to terminate the trust or invalidate some of the terms if you can prove your case.

 A grantor (the trust creator, sometimes called a settlor) cannot create a valid trust if he's not in his right mind.
 A court may set the trust aside if you can prove that the grantor wasn't mentally competent to manage his affairs.